UFC Octagon Girl Camila Oliveira Drops Jaws In USA Flag-Inspired Bikini On Instagram

 “That’s awesome! @camilaoliveirareal you are one best Brazilian supermodel in the world!
 And the best UFC Octagon girl in the company and speaking of that I’m super pump and excited for UFC fight night live in Mexico,” another follower enthused.

 She also chronicled many events from the evening on her Instagram story.
 The model showed all the work she put into getting ready for tonight’s fights in Mexico City.
-One clip showed UFC ring girl, Brittany Palmer, and Palmer noted how she never worked with Oliveira until tonight.
+One clip showed UFC ring girl Brittney Palmer, who noted how she never worked with Oliveira until tonight.
 Arianny Celeste also appeared in the video, and Palmer revealed that she and Celeste always work together.
-At one point, she even noted an unusual fighting style in one match, which The Inquisitr reported her co-worker Celeste also pointed out this evening.
+At one point, she even noted an unusual fighting style in one bout, which, per The Inquisitr, her co-worker Celeste also observed this evening.